 So, as you can see, the execute phase takes values from a register and memory, or from a register and another register, passes it through the swiss army knife of the ALU and saves the output somewhere.
 You can see the power and performance enhancement of the general purpose registers.
 The instruction set has sixteen of them, which seems to be the right number.
 You find sixteen in the ARM processors, for example.
 Move data into registers, do math on them from memory, then save the results back into main memory.
 This forms the basis of all software.

 So the Fetch-Decode-Execute-Store cycle repeats over and over and over again, billions of times a second.
-While the actual deep down internal way that modern CPUs work, something called microarchitecture, is more complex that this description would imply, the model, from the instruction stream point of view, is completely correct.
+While the actual deep down internal way the modern CPUs work, something called microarchitecture, is more complex than this description would imply, the model, from the instruction stream point of view, is completely correct.

-It’s what we need to fully grock before we can see how we can make this machine out of pure software, before we can make a Virtual Machine.
+It’s what we need to fully grok before we can see how we can make this machine out of pure software, before we can make a VM.